openstack/openstack-manuals/doc/config-reference/source/tables/glance-testing.rst

    * - **[DEFAULT]**
      -
    * - ``pydev_worker_debug_host`` = ``localhost``
-     - (String) Host address of the pydev server.

-       Provide a string value representing the hostname or IP of the pydev server to use for debugging.
-The pydev server listens for debug connections on this address, facilitating remote debugging in Glance.

-       Possible values: * Valid hostname * Valid IP address

-       Related options: * None
+     - (String) Host address of the pydev server.$sentinal$Provide a string value representing the hostname or IP of the pydev server to use for debugging.
+The pydev server listens for debug connections on this address, facilitating remote debugging in Glance.$sentinal$Possible values: * Valid hostname * Valid IP address$sentinal$Related options: * None
    * - ``pydev_worker_debug_port`` = ``5678``
-     - (Port number) Port number that the pydev server will listen on.

-       Provide a port number to bind the pydev server to.
-The pydev process accepts debug connections on this port and facilitates remote debugging in Glance.

-       Possible values: * A valid port number

-       Related options: * None
+     - (Port number) Port number that the pydev server will listen on.$sentinal$Provide a port number to bind the pydev server to.
+The pydev process accepts debug connections on this port and facilitates remote debugging in Glance.$sentinal$Possible values: * A valid port number$sentinal$Related options: * None